 Enough water for your thirst

 This bottle holds enough water to keep you from looking for a place to refill it on a regular basis.
-We feel 27 ounces is a good amount of water to quench most people’s thirsts.
+We feel 27 ounces is a good amount of water to quench most people’s thirst.
 But that might be too much for some people who just want something to drink out of while they’re at work.
-For them, the Klean Kanteen with Loop Cap also comes in an 18-ounce size.
+For them, the Klean Kanteen with Loop Cap also comes in 18-ounce size.
 And if you’re in need of a larger capacity, say for a day-long backpacking trip, you can also get one that’ll hold 40 ounces.

 Amazon shoppers seem to love the Klean Kanteen as well: the Stainless Steel Bottle with Loop Cap version of the hardware has earned a 4.3-star average rating from 2,326 different reviews—1,471 of which awarded the water bottle five stars.

 Of course, the Klean Kanteen is not perfect.
 I found that the surface of the bottle was a little slicker than I’d like it to be.
 If you’re wearing gloves or using it on a particularly hot day when condensation lines the outside of its surface, you might find it a little hard to hold on to.
 But that’s a complaint you could make about virtually any stainless steel bottle.
 And while its mouth is wide enough to comfortably drink from or drop ice cubes into, it’s not really feasible to wash it without a bottle brush.